Jennifer Aniston Reportedly Turns To Brad Pitt Even As He Dates Sandra Bullock

 It’s been years since Jennifer Aniston and Brad Pitt divorced.
-Since then, Jennifer began a romance with and wed Justin Theroux, while Brad tied the knot with Angelina Jolie, with whom he’s still in the midst of a split drama.
+Since then, Jennifer began a romance with and wed Justin Theroux while Brad tied the knot with Angelina Jolie; with whom he’s still in the midst of a split drama.
 But despite that, Aniston reportedly has turned to Pitt for comfort after tragedy hit.
 The news comes amid rumors that the actor has found his own new love in Sandra Bullock.

 Jennifer reportedly has been struggling with the death of Nancy Dow, her estranged mother, but that loss has made her closer to her former husband, according to In Touch.

 Although Aniston allegedly sought therapy for her heartbreak after her mother’s death, the publication reported that Jennifer also turned to Brad for help with her emotional distress.
-But why would Jennifer chose her ex over her own husband Justin Theroux?
+But why would Jennifer choose her ex over her own husband, Justin Theroux?

 “She’s been looking to [Brad] for guidance and advice,” a source told the magazine.
 “Her husband, Justin Theroux, is trying to help, but Brad understands her better than anyone else.”